Eastern Rockhopper Penguin vs Yellow-eyed Penguin

 Do Eastern Rockhopper Penguins and Yellow-eyed Penguins live in the same area?

-Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island.
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Eastern Rockhopper Penguins are found in Campbell Island, Antipodes Islands, Crozet Islands, Kerguelen Islands, Heard Island, Macquarie Island, while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.